Cheryl "Sparkie" Alexander Memorial, UNC (Chapel Hill)

 UNC School of Nursing Class of 1967

 Cheryl Alexander (1945-2006), PhD, MPH, MA, RN, graduated from the UNC School of Nursing in 1967, and then went on to obtain a Master of Arts in Nursing from NYU in 1971, a Master of Public Health from John Hopkins in 1973, and a Doctoral Degree in 1977, also from John Hopkins.
-She then became a professor at John Hopkins’ Bloomberg School of Public Health, where she became a leader in adolescent health research.
+As a professor at John Hopkins’ Bloomberg School of Public Health, Dr. Alexander became a leader in adolescent health research.

-The sculpture is on the roof of Carrington Hall as part of a rooftop garden of the environmentally friendly addition to the building.
+The sculpture is part of a rooftop garden of the environmentally friendly addition to the building.